matijakolaric-com/django-music-publisher/docs/support.rst

 Support
 =================================

-No individual support is available for Django-Music-Publisher (DMP), which is usual for open-source projects.
+No individual support is available for DMP, which is usual for open-source projects.
 Because many music publishers are unfamiliar with this concept, an explanation is due here.